hint/minidetector/readme.markdown

 By default only the request is modified as described above.
 If `MOBILE_URL` is set to a non empty string and the request.mobile is True the requestor will be redirected to the `MOBILE_URL`.
 The `MOBILE_URL` setting can contain python format string substitutions (using the .format() string method) --- the variables `path` (request path without query string, such as `/page'), `full_path` (with query string, such as `/page?id=5` and `host` (HTTP host, such as `example.com`) are all available, so if you want to preserve the request path, set `MOBILE_URL` to a path such as `http://mobile.example.com/{full_path}`

-If sessions are enabled and a requestor returns to the non mobile site they will not be redirected again to the `MOBILE_URL` site.
+If sessions are enabled and a requestor returns to the non mobile site they will not be redirected again to the `MOBILE_URL` site (unless `MINIDETECTOR_USE_SESSIONS` is set to `False`).

 This also means that mobile clients that revisit the non-mobile site on a later visit while their session still exists on the server won't be redirected to the mobile version of the site.
 This behavior can be changed by setting `SESSION_EXPIRE_AT_BROWSER_CLOSE` to True or by setting `SESSION_COOKIE_AGE` to an appropriately short time.